i000o/interactive-rating-component/README.md

 ## Lessons

 - `.querySelector` vs. `.getElementByID`.
-- Event Listeners vs. Event Handlers.
+- Event Listeners.
-- Callback functions as functions that take place within/after another.
+- Callback functions as functions that take place within/after another function.
-- `event.preventDefault()`
+- `event.preventDefault()` to prevent default event behaviour.
+In this instance, to have the event function pass on the same webpage, not to load another.
 - In JS, we refer to class names with a dot.
 - Link to JS in `<head>` section of HTML, using `<script>` tag and `src=` attribute.
 - Application of Scope -